 I am beginning to understand that my son does not see the passage of time as linearly as I do.
-I am learning so much about children with ADHD and their perception of time.
+This is an overview of time blindness and how it effects children with ADHD.

 “When is my birthday?”